 Finally, the fourth type of flushing reaction is bright red, patchy flushing, which is seen in patients with chronic atrophic gastritis and ECLomas (derived from enterochromaffin-like cells) of the gastric mucosa with evidence of increased histamine production.

-This is a very useful table taken from my amazing yellow book which gives the tests required to determine the potential source of a flushing (differential diagnosis).
+This is a very useful table taken from rather elderly ISI Book which gives the tests required to determine the potential source of flushing (differential diagnosis).
 I strongly suspect this is not an exact science (…..is anything in medicine?) but it’s extremely useful.
-Personally I would have included Rosacea :-).
-The referenced article Endocrinology: Adult and Pediatric – 7th Edition 2016 by Öberg, Grosssman et al, generally agrees with this list but adds WHDA Syndrome (a pNET called VIPoma), food, drugs, ethanol and idiopathic.
-It also generalises Neurologic disorders (see more below).
+Personally, I would have included Rosacea and VIPoma.

 Öberg, Grosssman, et al list the following drugs that can cause flushes: